 Council recognises that the SAMP is an integral part of the Strategic Management Plans of the Council including the City Plan and Long Term Financial Plan.
-The SAMP is also cognisant of other key Council Strategies such as the Sustainability Strategy, Place Activation Strategy & Integrated Transport Plan.
+The SAMP is also cognisant of other key Council Strategies such as the Sustainability Strategy, Place Activation Strategy & Integrated Transport Plan, Growth Action Plan, Age Friendly Strategy and the Ability and Inclusiveness Strategy.